davidstutz/torch-volumetric-nnup/README.md

 scaling factors for all three dimensions of the processed volumes; the module in this repository changes that.

+If you use this tool, please consider citing the following thesis:

+    @inproceedings{Stutz2018CVPR,
+      title = {Learning 3D Shape Completion from Laser Scan Data with Weak Supervision}, author = {David Stutz and Andreas Geiger}, booktitle = {IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, publisher = {IEEE Computer Society},
+      year = {2018}
+    }

+Also check the corresponding [project page](http://davidstutz.de/projects/shape-completion/).

 ## Installation

 Installation instructions roughly follow the